Subscribe to Blog via Email

 Patient.
 Very often the patient plays a big part of determining where the primary and other tumours might be by carefully describing symptoms and keeping a diary ready for meeting healthcare professionals.

 Blood tests.
 We are not yet in a position where these types of tests can diagnose (but we are moving in that direction).
 In the case of unknown primaries (CUP), sometimes test results can help to locate or confirm where some of these cancers started.

 Scans and Endoscopies.
 Most cancers of a certain size may show up on conventional scanning such as CT, MRI and Ultrasound.
-Nuclear scans are now playing a bigger part in finding tumours which betray their location through functional behaviour by lighting up or glowing on these imaging devices.
-Endoscopies (e.g. gastroscopies, colonoscopies, even gastrointestinal pill cameras can be used) can help but just like scans, are not foolproof).
+Nuclear scans are now playing a bigger part in finding tumours which betray their location through functional behaviour by lighting up or glowing on these specialist imaging systems.
+Endoscopies (e.g. gastroscopies, colonoscopies, even gastrointestinal pill cameras can be used) can help but just like scans, are not fool proof.
+Other nuggets include the use of multiphase CT as NETs are known to be hypervascular in nature and liver metastases are better visualised in the late arterial phase – read more about this here.
+The use of both SSTR PET and FDG PET can often help to localise tumours and this is starting to become popular with the higher Ki67 numbers in grade 2 tumours and grade 3 well differentiated NETs.
 Generally, with NENs, if you can see it, you can detect it.
 Read more here.

 Hereditary Conditions.
 Around 5-10% of NENs are hereditary in nature, mostly involving the MEN group of syndromes.
 Most of those people will know they are at risk of developing NETs from their family history and their doctors should know the most common locations for primary tumours associated with each gene.
 So, a declared or suspected hereditary syndrome is useful in finding primary tumours if they exist and are proving difficult to find.
+MEN is not the only hereditary condition related to NETs – read more here.